andrewdaoust/cka-prep/docs/fundamentals/chapter03.md

 apt-mark hold kubelet kubeadm kubectl
 ```

 10. Decide on a pod network.
-As discussed previously, this should take into account the anticiapted demands on the cluster.
+As discussed previously, this should take into account the anticipated demands on the cluster.
 There can only be one pod network per cluster, although there is a project, CNI-genie that is trying to change that.

 The network needs to allow container-to-container, pod-to-pod, pod-to-service, and external-to-service communication.
 Docker uses host-private networking (`docker0` virtual bridge and `veth` interfaces) which requires being on the host to communicate.